staticpagesjs/cli/README.md

               --controller ./controllers/my-pages-controller.js
 ```

-> Tip: Use double quotes in CLI (eg. in package.json scripts) since its both supported on windows and linux.
-This seems counter intuitive with JSON double quotes but necesary if you want cross-platform compatibility.

 > Note: Using CLI params to provide configuration only allows to define one route and does not allow to set the imported factory function name of readers/writers.
 Create a configuration file if you need advanced options.

+> Tip: Use double quotes when writing command line tasks (eg. in package.json scripts); its both supported on windows and linux.
+This seems hard and requires a lot of escaping because of the JSON double quotes but helps with cross-platform compatibility.

 ## Configuration file format